 “Finally,” Gilbert muttered.

 “That’s not the exit,” Marta whispered to them.
-“That light is from the… vitae we have stored here… but there’s a door leading up and out from it.”
+“That light is from the… vitae we have stored here… but there should be a door leading up and out from it if it hasn’t collapsed…”

 As they continued forward, whispering filtered down towards them.
 Gilbert again signaled for Brandt, Nico, and Stein to ready their weapons before they crept forward together.
 At the end of the hall, they found an open doorway with a door barely hanging by its hinges.
 They filtered inside slowly, cautiously, Gilbert leading the front and Olive and Claire at the rear.